Explore Lisbon City on a private half-day tour in a van

 Stop 9

-It’s not possible to came to Lisbon without tasting the most well keep secret of the Portuguese pastries, the Pasteis de Belem.
-Everything started in 1837 in a small bakery and you’ll have the chance to try one (it's included in the price).
-There is also a local ritual to eating these delicacies that we will share with you.
+It’s not possible to visit Lisbon without tasting one of the best-kept secrets of Portuguese pastries: the Pasteis de Belem.
+This delightful treat originated in a small bakery in 1837, and you'll have the opportunity to try one, as it’s included in the price of your visit.
+We will also share with you the local ritual for enjoying these delicious pastries.

 10